vchern/merCalc/README.md

 # merCalc
-Calculate MER of a fund
+Calculate MER of a funds

+Written in JavaScript in hopes of putting it on a website one day